Giani2001/LogoSimilarity/README.md

 ### 5. Generating visual hashes for logos
 We convert each image into a perceptual**hash** (phash), which captures the visual structure of the image in a numeric form.
 This allows us to compute the **Hamming distance** between two logos and determine how visually similar they are.
 ### 6. Building the similarity graph and grouping websites
-We construct a graph where each node is a website and edges connect logos that are visually similar (based on hash distance).
+We create a graph where each node is a website and edges connect logos that are visually similar (based on hash distance).
 The connected components in this graph form clusters of sites with similar branding.

 ##Technologies and libraries
 - **Python 3**